 Every morning you wake up and either keep or break a promise to yourself.

 Those small promises are the foundation.
 Break enough of them and you stop trusting yourself entirely.
-Once self-trust is gone, nothing else works.
+Once that trust is gone, nothing else works.
 You can have the best strategy, the clearest goals, the most inspiring vision.
 None of it matters if you do not trust yourself to follow through.

-Broken promises erode the foundation the same way small cracks erode concrete.
-No single break is fatal.
-The cumulative effect is.
+The training runs deep.
+Every time you say "I will wake up early" and hit snooze, you teach your brain that your declarations are background noise.
 You told yourself you would journal every morning.
 You did it for four days.
 You missed one.
 No big deal.
 You missed three.
 Then it quietly disappeared and you never mentioned it again.

-Chapter IVWhat is an unconditional oath and why does it work?
+Chapter IIIWhat is an unconditional oath and why does it work?

-An unconditional oath is a promise you make to yourself with no escape clauses.
+An unconditional oath to yourself is a promise with no escape clauses.
 No "unless I am tired."
 No "unless something comes up."
 No "unless I do not feel like it."
 Conditions are where broken promises hide.
 Remove the conditions and the oath either happens or it does not, which is exactly the clarity the foundation requires.

 The reason unconditional oaths work is that they collapse the negotiation that broken promises live in.
 If the promise is "I will do ten pushups every day no matter what," there is no bargaining.
 You do them or you do not, and you know which.
 If the promise is "I will try to work out when I can," the outcome is always negotiable, which means it is always loseable.

 Roy Baumeister and John Tierney's 2011 book Willpower: Rediscovering the Greatest Human Strength documented that precommitment strategies (like making decisions before situations arise) dramatically outperform in-the-moment willpower.
 The unconditional oath is a precommitment.
 You made the decision.
 Your future self does not get to renegotiate.
-That structure is what produces the consistency that rebuilds the foundation.
+That structure, not daily heroics, is what self-discipline actually is.
 (Related: How to Stay Disciplined When You Don't Feel Like It.)

-Chapter VHow do I make the oath sustainable long-term?
+Chapter IVHow do I make the oath sustainable long-term?

 Make the oath sustainable by starting with three non-negotiables, not ten.
 Three is the ceiling most people can keep daily without the system collapsing.
 Something physical.
 Something mental.
 Something you owe to yourself.
 Each one small enough to complete on the worst day, meaningful enough to move you forward.

 The accumulated effect across a year is substantial.
-Three kept promises a day is roughly 1,000 across a year.
-One thousand micro-acts of personal integrity rewrite the self-concept from the ground up.
+Day after day, the kept oath compounds into a different self-concept.
 You are no longer someone who makes and breaks promises.
 You are someone who keeps them.
 The shift is visible to the people around you and, more importantly, to you.
 (Related: Identity-Based Discipline.)

 THE ONE keeps the oath.